hyperledger-labs/minifabric/docs/README.md

 minifab down
 minifab cleanup
 ```
 The first command simply removes all the docker containers which make up the fabric network, it will NOT remove any certificates or ledger data, you can run `minifab netup` later to restart the whole thing including chaincode containers if there are any.
-The seoncd command remove all the containers and cleanup the working directory
+The seoncd command remove all the containers and cleanup the working directory.

 ### The normal process of working with Hyperledger Fabric
 Working with Hyperledger Fabric can be intimidating at first, the below list is to show you the normal process of working with Fabric.